elementalcollision/GraphMemory-IDE/docs/condon-migration/troubleshooting/common-issues.md

 ## Overview

-This guide provides solutions for common issues encountered during Condon migration.
+This guide provides solutions for common issues encountered during Codon migration.
 These issues are based on the comprehensive analysis completed in TASK-002 subtasks and real-world migration experiences.

 ## Critical Issues

 ### 1. Dynamic Import Compilation Errors

-**Issue**: Condon cannot compile dynamic imports like `__import__()` or `getattr()`.
+**Issue**: Codon cannot compile dynamic imports like `__import__()` or `getattr()`.

 **Symptoms**:
 ```